zeusro/awesome-kubernetes-notes/source/index.rst

-.. kaliarch kubernetes-note documentation master file, created by sphinx-quickstart on Tue Nov 26 09:42:24 2019.
+..
+Zeusro kubernetes-note documentation master file, created by sphinx-quickstart on Tue Nov 26 09:42:24 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.